 To learn more or find a study, visit:

-- Clinicaltrials.gov: Current Studies on Mental Health Apps: List of clinical trials funded by the National Institutes of Health (NIH) being conducted across the country
+- Clinicaltrials.gov: Current Studies on Mental Health Intervention Technology : List of clinical trials funded by the National Institutes of Health being conducted across the country

-- Health IT: How to Keep Your Health Information Private and Secure (Department of Health and Human Services)
+- How Can You Protect and Secure Health Information When Using a Mobile Device?
+(Department of Health and Human Services)

-- The BRAIN Initiative : The Brain Research through Advancing Innovative Neurotechnologies® (BRAIN) Initiative funds the development of a wide variety of new technologies to help unlock the mysteries of the human brain.
+- The BRAIN® Initiative : The Brain Research Through Advancing Innovative Neurotechnologies® Initiative, or The BRAIN® Initiative, funds the development of a wide variety of new technologies to help unlock the mysteries of the human brain.

-- NIH SBIR and STTR Programs: The NIH Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs are one of the largest sources of early-stage capital for technology commercialization in the U.S.
+- NIMH SBIR and STTR Funding Opportunities : The NIMH SBIR and STTR Programs are among the largest sources of early stage capital for technology commercialization in the United States.

 - Digital Mental Health: Innovating in a Time of High Anxiety (NIMH Institute Update)

 The non-federal resources listed below are included for information purposes only.
-The list is not comprehensive and does not constitute an endorsement by NIMH.
+This is not a comprehensive list, and a resource’s inclusion on the list does not constitute an endorsement by NIMH.

-- One Mind PsyberGuide : Non-profit website providing reviews of computer and device-assisted therapies for mental illnesses on the app’s credibility, user experience, and transparency of privacy practices
+- One Mind PsyberGuide : Website run by a nonprofit organization of experts who provide reviews of computer and device-assisted therapies for mental illnesses, focusing on their credibility, user experience, and transparency of privacy practices

 - What You Need to Know Before Choosing Online Therapy (American Psychological Association)